beinghaziq/access-sftp/README.md

-# Programmetic Committer
+# File upload to SFTP server

-This will update a file i.e. main.js and will commit, push and create a PR as well.
+This will upload files to SFTP server

 ## Dependencies:

-Python, pip/pip3, requests, python-decouple, Github Access token(For PR creation)
+Python, pip/pip3, paramiko, python-decouple

-copy .env.example to .env
+copy .env.example to .env and add values

-To run: `python git.py`
+To run: `python sftp.py`